geo-smart/snowcover/README.md

 ### Outline of Tasks

 Mapping snow cover using deep learning techniques like U-Net involves several tasks and steps.
-Our initial list of tasks is below:
+Our initial list of tasks is below (subject to change !):

 1. **Data Collection and Preparation:**
    - Acquire satellite imagery, preferably multispectral or hyperspectral data that includes bands sensitive to snow properties.